Gagan Thapa

-Gagan Kumar Thapa or simply known as Gagan Thapa (born 19 July 1976) is a Nepali politician who is the current General Secretary of the Nepali Congress.
-He is currently serving as a Member of Parliament in the House of Representatives, Nepal from Kathmandu since 2008, and is currently in its Parliamentary Committee on Education and Health.
-He served as the Minister of Health and Population of Nepal from 2016 to 2017.
+Gagan Kumar Thapa (Note: गगन कुमार थापा) (born 19 July 1976) is a Nepali politician serving as the president of the Nepali Congress since 2026.
+He was the prime ministerial candidate for the Nepali Congress in the 2026 general election.

-He was elected for the first time as a Member of the First Constitutional Assembly from 2008 elections from proportional representation.
-From the 12th General Convention of the Nepali Congress, became Central Committee Member of the Nepal Congress.
-He won the 2013 elections as a Member of the Second Constitutional Assembly following the failure of the first assembly to promulgate a constitution, serving as the Health Minister from 2016 to 2017.
-He won in 2017 for the 2nd time from Kathmandu 4.
-He won for third time from the same constituency in 2022.
+Thapa is a four-time parliamentarian, having first been elected via proportional representation in 2008, and since 2013 has been elected from Kathmandu 4.
+He served as Minister of Health from August 2016 to May 2017, when he initiated health insurance and other widely popular facilities.

 Early life and education

-Thapa was born in a conservative middle-class family.
-Born and raised in Kathmandu, Thapa graduated from Siddhartha Vanasthali School in 1992.
-He finished his Bachelors of Science in Chemistry from Tri Chandra College in 1998.
-He completed his M.A. in Sociology from Tribhuvan University in 2003.
+Thapa was born and raised in a conservative middle-class family and graduated from Siddhartha Vanasthali School in 1992.
+He completed his Bachelors of Science in chemistry from Tri Chandra College in 1998 and M.A. in sociology from Tribhuvan University in 2003.

 Political life

 Student leader and democracy activist

 Thapa was the president of the Free Student Union of Tri Chandra College from 1998 to 2000.
 He was a Committee Member of the Nepal Students Union from 1998 to 2002, Vice President from 2000 to 2002, and its General Secretary from 2002 to 2004.

-After the dissolution of Parliament and declaration of emergency by King Gyanendra, Thapa took a vehement stand against the royal regime and called for the establishment of a republic.
+After the dissolution of Parliament and declaration of emergency by King Gyanendra, Thapa took a strong stand against the royal regime and called for the establishment of a republic.
 He called for greater involvement of youth in the movement, and called on students to take to the streets to launch a decisive movement for the restoration of democracy.
 He was jailed on charges of sedition in 2004.
 On 26 April 2005, he and two other NSU activists were arrested but released on 5 May after the Supreme Court deemed their detention illegal.
 Thapa was immediately rearrested and served with a 90-day detention order under the Public Security Act (PSA).
 He was declared a Prisoner of Conscience by Amnesty International.
 Following a Special Court order in July 2005, Thapa was arrested from the Singha Durbar Ward Police Station where he had gone to meet his colleagues, and was subsequently interrogated by The Office of the Kathmandu District Government Attorney for his involvement in 'offense against the state' by chanting anti-monarchy slogans at a rally.
 Following immense international pressure, Thapa was released in August 2005.